cashubtc/awesome-cashu/README.md

 - [SatsContact](https://github.com/massmux/SatsContact) is a Lightning address provider that automatically generates @sats.contact Lightning addresses and real-time converts received amounts in Cashu tokens sent to the Telegram Chat.

 ### Redeem Tools
-- [Nostrly Cashu Redeem](https://www.nostrly.com/cashu-redeem/) is an updated version of [Redeem](https://redeem.cashu.me/) that uses latest [Cashu-TS](https://github.com/cashubtc/cashu-ts), reads v4 tokens, and gives 'change'.
+- [Nostrly Cashu Redeem](https://www.nostrly.com/cashu-redeem/) is an updated version of [Redeem](https://redeem.cashu.me/) that uses latest [Cashu-TS](https://github.com/cashubtc/cashu-ts), reads v4 tokens, emojis, and gives 'change'.
 Read the code [here](https://github.com/robwoodgate/cashu-redeem).
 - [Cashu-redeem](https://cashu-redeem.vercel.app/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).
 - [Cashu-redeem (newer)](https://redeem.cashu.me/) is a webtool that enables you to redeem Cashu v4 tokens and decode emojis to redeem Cashu tokens directly into your Lightning wallet.
 It has support for bitcoin connect (NWC) and also stores change in localstorage.